Photo credit: Erin Brown, M.A. Studio 20, reporting from Kiev, Ukraine. June 2014

 Do I need to have a place at NYU before I apply?

 Journalists interested in the Fellowship must simultaneously complete (1) an application for the fellowship and (2) an application to the M.A. program at NYU’s Arthur L. Carter Journalism Institute.
-Applicants must select one of our ten concentrations that most interest them as a course of study, and applicants must take the GRE and TOEFL.
+Applicants must select one of our nine concentrations that most interest them as a course of study.
 The Journalism Institute reviews fellowship applications in collaboration with NYU’s Graduate School of Arts and Sciences.
 In order to be considered for the fellowship, you must be accepted into a graduate program to receive funds.

 I’m based in the United States for part of the year.
 Can I still apply?

-Applications are restricted to journalists reporting and working internationally for at least two consecutive years.
+Applications are restricted to journalists reporting and working internationally for at least four consecutive years.

 I’m not a full-time journalist.
 Can I still apply?